-Daryl Dragon, of ‘The Captain and Tennille,’ dead at 76
+Daryl Dragon of Captain & Tennille pop duo, dies at 76

 “He was a brilliant musician with many friends who loved him greatly.
 I was at my most creative in my life, when I was with him,” Tennille said in a statement.
 Dragon and Tennille divorced in 2014 after nearly 40 years of marriage, but they remained close and Tennille had moved back to Arizona to help care for him.

-Dragon and Tennille met in the early 1970s and soon began performing together, with Tennille singing and Dragon on keyboards.
-(He would later serve as the Captain and Tennille’s producer).
-Their breakthrough came in 1975 when they covered the Neil Sedaka-Howard Greenfield song “Love Will Keep Us Together,” which Sedaka himself recorded in 1973 and had been released as a single in Europe.
+Dragon and Tennille met in the early 1970s and soon began performing together, with the ever-smiling Tennille singing and the dourer Dragon on keyboards.
+He would later serve as Captain & Tennille’s producer.

 Most Read Entertainment Stories

-Note: This story has been updated to correct the style on Captain & Tennille.